Aleph-Null-123/Scientific-Computing-with-Python-Certification/README.md

 - Each project was developed by @Aleph-Null-123 from boilerplates provided by freeCodeCamp.
 - The projects were tested by testing modules designed by freeCodeCamp, and each project got all of the automatic test suites to pass.

+- This only contains the file tested in each project, full projects are showcased on my Replit profile, at https://replit.com/@ArjunNaik1